 The Phlebotomy Certification course is designed to train individuals to properly collect and process blood and other specimens for laboratory testing and to interact with patients and other healthcare personnel.
-The course is also designed to prepare individuals to take the phlebotomy certification exam, given by the America Society of Phlebotomy Technicians.
+The course is also designed to prepare individuals to take the Certified Phlebotomy Technician exam, given by the National Healthcareer Association (NHA).
 The clinical rotation is a supervised practicum in a hospital setting that provides practical experience in phlebotomy.
 Emphasis is placed on collection techniques, specimen processing, workflow practices, and utilizing laboratory information systems.

 This course covers a lot of information and the main course objectives to understand: